 - Major depression: This disorder causes emotional detachment, sadness, hopelessness, and apathy.
 Those who suffer from major depression may become socially isolated, further exacerbating their condition.
 It’s what most people think of when they hear the word “depression.”

 Schedule a Depression Counseling Session at Thriveworks in Lakewood, CO

 Getting help with the symptoms of depression shouldn’t be difficult; that’s why at Thriveworks in Lakewood, CO, we’ve made it as easy as possible to get the professional help you deserve.
-When you contact our office, you’ll be assisted in the membership process by our scheduling specialists.
+When you contact our office, you’ll be assisted in the client process by our scheduling specialists.
 They’re available seven days a week and can help you with everything from booking your first session to helping find the perfect provider.
-Plus, Thriveworks membership unlocks an array of exclusive benefits just for you, including:
+Plus, Thriveworks unlocks an array of exclusive benefits just for you, including:

 - Online therapy: Meet with your provider virtually, and enjoy the freedom to do so from home or the office.

 - Our Therapy Buddy app: A personal progress assistant that helps track your journey as you attend therapy.

 - A digital copy of “Leaving Depression Behind”: A valuable resource that aims to help people recover from and cope with anxiety.